-A real estate agent becomes your business partner, friend, and adviser, so you should choose someone you can trust and feel comfortable with.
-Asking your agent the following questions before entering this partnership is necessary.
+At the least, your real estate agent is your business partner and advisor.
+You should choose someone you can trust, and whom you feel comfortable with.
+Asking your agent the following questions before entering this partnership is advisable.

 1. Can you show me your real estate license?

 Make sure you are working with a well-trained and trustworthy professional.
 Seeing the license will ensure you the agent is accredited to sell in your area.

 2. Can you provide me with your referrals?

 Listing agent should prepare a list of referrals at your first meeting.
 This shows you that he or she has a handful of clients who were happy with the work.

 3. How long have you been in the industry?

 Working with an experienced agent can be helpful.
 They have contacts and strategies.
 However, working with a new agent is not a deal-breaker if they are capable.
 Utilize your own judge of character here as well.
 If they seem competent, and the answers to these other questions check out, sometimes brand new agents are the future stars.

 4. What is your listings' average days on the market?

 This is an important question to ask because the longer a listing sits on the market, the lower value your property can get.
 If the time is oddly high, you should ask for an explanation.
 If there is no good reason, you should find another agent.